 In addition to basic human laboratory research, our faculty conduct many field studies, collaborating with federal and international agencies, research institutions and industry in the following areas: (1) population science on sleep-wake behaviors; (2) development of biomathematical and computational models of sleep and circadian effects on behavior; (3) studies of sleep and performance in simulators and analog environments (e.g., NEEMO undersea laboratory near Key Largo, MARS 500 isolation chamber in Russia); (4) studies sleep and performance in operational environments (e.g., truckers, commercial flight crews, astronauts on the International Space Station); (5) neurobehavioral technology development for use in clinical trials and field studies of occupational fatigue; and (6) studies on the effects of traffic noise on sleep and recuperation.

-The laboratory’s overarching goal is to discover new ways to effectively detect, prevent and treat neurobehavioral and physiological impairments from sleep loss and related stressors, and their adverse effects on health, behavior, and safety, using novel behavioral, pharmacological, and technological countermeasures.
-The laboratory makes its findings known through scientific publications, and it participates in public policy areas involving human health and safety relative to lifestyle factors that impact sleep need.
-The Unit’s research is currently funded by grants from NIH, NASA, National Space Biomedical Research Institute, the Institute for Translational Medicine and Therapeutics’ (ITMAT) Transdisciplinary Program in Translational Medicine and Therapeutics, the Federal Aviation Administration, and the European Union.
+Our overarching goal is to discover new ways to effectively detect, prevent and treat neurobehavioral and physiological impairments from sleep loss and related stressors, and their adverse effects on health, behavior, and safety, using novel behavioral, pharmacological, and technological countermeasures.
+We make our findings known through scientific publications, and participate in public policy areas involving human health and safety relative to lifestyle factors that impact sleep need.
+The Unit’s research is currently funded by grants from NIH, FAA, NASA, the Translational Research Institute for Space Health, and the European Commission.